I want to personally welcome you back to this

 correction can be accomplished by simply adding the name of

 the decedent to the registration by the firm.
-Be sure to

-have this done before
+have this mistake corrected before

 they have to report the status to the IRS by the end of the